12-24 Club

 Context Notes

-These hours reflect the combined meeting durations of the various 12-step fellowships and mutual support groups we accommodate throughout our facility.
+These hours reflect the weekly combined meeting durations of the various 12-step fellowships and mutual support groups we accommodate throughout our facility.

 Average number of service recipients per month